ajosemf/Organization-in-file-structure/task 4/README.md

 The experiment was implemented in a jupyter notebook and its html version is also available.
 The graph with the result is in the notebook jupyter and also in the "evaluating.png" file.

-As a conclusion, the btree structure exhibits higher performance as the amount of fetch data increases.
+As a conclusion, the hash structure exhibits higher performance as the amount of fetch data increases.